 I am the pastor of Trinity Church.
 My role is to offer comfort and advice from the Bible, lead worship, and teach the Christian faith.
 I grew up in Indiana, and church wasn’t part of my life until I was a teenager.
 I simply woke up one day and decided I was going to church; I’ve been going ever since.
 I wanted to become a priest because I wanted to preach the good news that Jesus is alive and offers salvation freely to all who believe.

 Besides being the pastor of Trinity church, I am a husband and father.
 My wife Leah and I married in Boston in 2013.
-Our son Abraham was born in December 2014, and our son Jude was born in February 2017.
+Our son Abraham was born in December 2014, our son Jude was born in February 2017, and our daughter Lucy was born in 2020.
 Leah is a social worker in Springfield and a cradle Episcopalian.